 Jericho blinked at the woman who sat across from him.
 He’d heard many stories about her.
 How her square-rimmed glasses did nothing to hide her ice-blue eyes ‘that could rip out your soul.’
 How the tapping of her perfectly manicured nails ‘could drive even the strongest-willed Conductor insane.’
 How her Librish accented voice ‘could shake down the very walls of Taurus’s renowned fortress of a capital city.’

 Alice Kingsley.
 The Ice Gate of Ophiuchus.

-And now that he’d had the opportunity to sit before her twenty-five times now, he could confirm the stories as true.
+And now that he’d had the opportunity to sit before her over twenty-five times now, he could confirm the stories as true.

 “I think you’re too dangerous.
 Too unstable,” she continued evenly.
 Her Librish lilt resounded around the white walls of the office and made the room seem larger than it already was.
 “But I doubt you even care about what I think.”

 “I care,” he responded automatically.
 He pushed up his square glasses.
 “I care a lot.
 About what you think.”

 “Spare me the façade.
 We’ve been through this already, Jericho.”
 Alice waved her hand as she rifled through the papers in front of her.
 “I see you for who you are.”
 She paused, lowered her papers, peered over them.
 Her eyes bore into him, digging, searching.

 It almost felt as if she could hear his thoughts.

 “But I doubt you care about that either.”
 She returned her attention to her papers, flipped through several more of them before she stacked them neatly on the table in front of her.
 “You’ve passed the psych evaluation the department has provided, and there’s nothing I can do about what’s been written.”